Filí: Kenneth MacAlpin

+Seanchaí

+The term poet is misleading, because the filid were also seanchaí – historians – who advised chieftains and kings on political matters.
+The filid were believed to have the power of divination, and therefore able to foresee, foretell, predict – important events.

+Fear of satire

+The term poet is misleading, because the filid had extraordinary power and influence over the kings and political leaders who sponsored them.
+It was important for leaders to treat the filid with respect, and to reward them handsomely, in order to get good quality information on current affairs.
+The filid had the ability to portray their sponsors in a positive or negative way, and to influence neighbouring leaders.

+At the darker and more extreme end of the scale – if leaders failed to treat the filid with due respect – they ran the risk of satire – a kind of blackmail – whereby the filid might ridicule them in front of neighbouring leaders.

+The filid were believed to have the power of divination, and therefore able to foresee, foretell, predict – important events.
+It was also feared that they might have the power to influence future events.

+Classification

+Irish storytelling

+The tales regaled by the filid were classified as:

+Irish poetry

+Bérla na filed

+Bérla na filed – "language of the poets" – was possibly an esoteric mix of Latin, Hebrew, English, and Irish.

+History

 Elite scholars

 According to the Textbook of Irish Literature, by Eleanor Hull:

 Oral tradition

 The fili maintained an oral tradition that predated the Christianisation of Ireland.
 In this tradition, poetic and musical forms are important not only for aesthetics, but also for their mnemonic value.
 The tradition allowed plenty of room for improvisation and personal expression, especially in regard to creative hyperbole and clever kenning.
 However, the culture placed great importance on the fili's ability to pass stories and information down through the generations without making changes in those elements that were considered factual rather than embellishment.

 In this manner, a significant corpus of pre-Christian myth and epic literature remained largely intact many centuries into the Christian era.
 Much of it was first recorded in writing by scholarly Christian monks.
 The synergy between the rich and ancient indigenous oral literary tradition and the classical tradition resulted in an explosion of monastic literature that included epics of war, love stories, nature poetry, saint tales and so forth which collectively resulted in the largest corpus of non-Latin literature seen in Europe since Ancient Greece.